What is Gastric Sleeve Surgery?

 The sleeve gastrectomy does not involve any "rerouting" or reconnecting of the intestines and is a simpler operation than the gastric bypass or the duodenal switch.
 Unlike gastric Lap Banding, the sleeve gastrectomy does not require the implantation of an artificial device inside the abdomen.
 It can be done laparoscopically, and discharge from the hospital occurs within one day.

-Within one to two years after a sleeve gastrectomy, patients in medical studies have shown resolution of medical problems including:
+Within one to two years after a sleeve gastrectomy, patients in medical studies have shown improvement of medical problems including: